pretix/pretix-docs/docs/guides/plugins/index.md

 You can also use the search function to find the plugin you need.

 A plugin that has been enabled will have a green "✓ Active" tag next to it and the purple "Enable" button will be replaced by a white "Disable" button.
-If you want to filter for active plugins only, click :btn:Active: in the "All|Actice" toggle next to the search field.
+If you want to filter for active plugins only, click :btn:Active: in the "All|Active" toggle next to the search field.
 Disable any active plugins that you do not want to use for your event.

 ### Configuring plugins

 Some enabled plugins will add a corresponding entry to the sidebar menu which grants access to its settings.
 If there are settings pages associated with an active plugin, then extra buttons will be displayed next to the "Available plugins" page.